discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 You have three default categories:

-1. [Meta](/category/meta) – general discussion about the site itself.
-[It's important!](https://meta.discourse.org/t/what-is-meta/5249)
+1. [Site Feedback](/category/site-feedback) – general discussion about the site itself.
+[It's important!](https://meta.discourse.org/t/5249)
 2. [Lounge](/category/lounge) – a perk for users at trust level 3 and higher
 3. [Staff](/category/staff) – visible only to staff (admins and moderators)